 Access-control determines the access level of the getter by specifying a keyword either open or closed.

-If the access-control is open, you can invoke the getter from outside the class definition.
-If the access-control is closed, you can invoke the getter only inside the class definition.
+If it is open, you can invoke the getter from outside the class definition.
+If it is closed, you can invoke the getter only inside the class definition.

-getter keyword indicates that this definition is getter.
+The getter is a keyword which indicates this is a getter.
 It must be present between the access-control and return-type.

-The return-type is a specification of a type of instance which is returned by getter.
+The return-type is a specification of a class which is returned.

-An endgetter is a keyword which indicates an end of a getter definition.
-It has to exist at the end of a definition.
+The endgetter is a keyword which indicates end of definition.
+You can use the abbreviation eg instead of endgetter.

 A getter generates a scope.

 A getter can return to invoker from anywhere by return statement.
-The return statement of the getter should return an instance of the type which is specified
+The return statement should return an instance of the class which is specified.